Our approach to group learning

 There are no multiple-choice quizzes or token tick boxes here.
 Each learner is encouraged to set their own development goals and to apply new thinking to their own situation.

 Tutors respond to learners’ questions on the discussion boards and the webinar is tailored for every cohort.

 Whilst we lose the organic interaction that live face-to-face workshops enable, we gain more structured ways for everyone to participate.
 This is a particular advantage to learners who contribute less in group discussion.

 It also ensures application of new ideas over time, whereas one-off workshops offer less support to do this.
 And we do still see each other face-to-face in the webinar!

 What is the time commitment?

-However, the programme is built for flexible access with lots of practical application.
-This means that a learner can spend 20-30 minutes on something and come back to it later.
+Each course is roughly equivalent to a one-day workshop but is built for flexible access with lots of practical application.
+The total length of time required to engage with the full set of resources is about 3 hours, with the live webinar another 2.5 hours.
+A learner can spend 20-30 minutes on something and come back to it later.
 Approaching the programme this way enables people to put new ideas into practice as they go along.

 How long can people access the course for?

 Are the courses for a particular group of staff?

 Yes and no. We adapt to the needs of each cohort, so we can tailor the course for a particular staff grouping, or for mixed groups.